-One of the many programs used in Early Childhood Education centres today is the ‘drill and practice’ programs or integrated learning systems.
+One of the many early childhood education software that schools and centres use today is the ‘drill and practice’ programs.
 Such programs offer children the top-down approach to learning.
 Mathematical programs fit right into this category and offer the children discrete activities that help them improve their speed and accuracy in performing tasks.

 Despite this, early childhood teachers who plan to teach 21st century skills such as ICT capability in their centres and schools need to be wary of its use.

 Studies have found that software is likely to more educationally effective if children have full control over it.
 Children need to be intellectually challenged and the teacher needs to play a role in facilitating the learning experience.

 The computer-generated questions that ‘drill and practice’ early childhood education software will provide little scope for placing control in the hands of children or teachers.

 Another problem which you would face is time for training.
 With most of these programs, for them to be effective in their use you would need to be trained efficiently.